TrendsCenter Review for August 2026

 TrendsCenter hits sportsbook APIs in real time to pull odds and team splits for the active games on your slate.
 You can line shop across the major books for the trend bet you want to make, and the team split data gives you a secondary layer of context on top of the historical trend.
 It is not a full odds comparison tool at the level of a dedicated line shopping app, but it gives you enough to avoid leaving obvious value on the table.

-The My Trends section is where your saved filters and verified trends live, and the built-in calendar shows your upcoming schedule with saved trends mapped against real games.
-When multiple saved trends hit the same game, the calendar flags it so you can investigate the overlap.
+The My Trends section is where your saved filters and verified trends live, and the portfolio builder lays the trends you follow out on a daily calendar with ROI tracked day by day and month by month, so you can see whether a system is actually holding up.
 Push notifications alert you whenever a saved filter matches an active game, which is useful for situational bets that only pop up a handful of times per season.
+The July release put trends on home screen widgets and Siri shortcuts, so you can check a system without opening the app.

 TrendsCenter Pricing and Plans

-TrendsCenter uses a flat pricing structure with three billing cycles.
-There is no feature gating between tiers, the only difference is how often you are billed.
-That said, the math works out sharply in favor of the annual plan.
+TrendsCenter runs a free tier plus a single Premium membership billed monthly or annually.
+There is no feature gating between the two Premium cycles, the only difference is how often you are charged.
+The math works out sharply in favor of the annual plan.

-Using the code BETSMART at checkout takes 15% off your recurring charges, which brings the monthly plan to around $23.80 and the annual plan to around $170.
+Premium unlocks unlimited back tests, verified systems, TrendyBot, and daily picks, and it opens with a 3-day free trial.
+Using the code BETSMART at checkout takes 15% off your recurring charges, which brings the monthly plan to around $23.79 and the annual plan to around $170.
 Compared to tools like OddsJam at $199 per month, TrendsCenter is one of the cheaper subscriptions you can add to your stack, which is worth remembering when you are judging whether its narrower feature set is right for you.

 Payment is handled through the Apple App Store or Google Play, so subscriptions can be managed or cancelled directly from your device settings.
 There is no separate billing portal to worry about.